 Put him on a leash

-Now, if your dog bites on visitor’s feet and won’t stop, it is time to take action.
+Now, if your dog bites on the visitor’s feet and won’t stop, it is time to take action.
 You should be concerned because it is usually not in a gentle manner.
 You can put him on a leash whenever you have guests over.
-This way, you are going to be able to stop your dog from reaching to your visitors aggressively.
+This way, you are going to be able to stop your dog from reaching your visitors aggressively.

 In fact, you will have to put your dog on a leash in order to be able to train him to socialize.
 I mean, you cannot be okay with having a dog who attacks anyone approaching your house.
 For instance, you should consider introducing your dog to your visitor.
 In order to achieve this, your dog must be willing to do so and you must be able to control any outcome.
 This is usually done through the method of desensitization, which means you are exposing him to what he is afraid of.

-When you are using desensitization method to treat anxiety-based aggression, you should be cautious.
+When you are using the desensitization method to treat anxiety-based aggression, you should be cautious.
 This is because it can actually lead to increased aggression or willingness to socialize.
 It could go either way, depending on your dog.

-Introduce your dog to your visitor when he is on a leash.
+introduce your dog to your visitor when he is on a leash.
 Let him approach as close as he wants to calmly.
 However, withdraw from the method if your dog reacts aggressively towards your visitors.

 Train him commands